-Description: Students will create, design, and produce digital media including graphics, video, and animations.
+Description: Students will create, design, and produce digital media.
 Emphasis will be placed on the effective use of industry standard tools for interactive multimedia production.
 Students will apply the legal, ethical, and social responsibilities of computing.
-Prerequisites: None rrerequisites.
-None
+This course fulfills the Technology Education Graduation Requirement.
+Prerequisites: None